Bansko Overview

 We had a great time in Bansko.
 Helped massively by the great snow conditions when we arrived.
 We found plenty of snow to ride for a week, and had a lot of fun both on and off the mountain.

 If you’re looking for tons of terrain to explore and miles to munch with 100% snow sure conditions, then this might not be your resort.
 But if you want a fun and affordable ski trip with a buzzy cultural experience in the town then this is definitely a trip to consider.
-This is also a good resort for mixed ability skiers/snowboarders, and for parties where not everyone wants to ski – or at least ski every day.
+This is also a good resort for mixed ability skiers/snowboarders, and for parties where not everyone wants to ski – or at least not ski every day.
 The compact nature of the resort means it’s easy for the serious riders to go and enjoy the terrain while learners or kids take it easy on the lower slopes (or at the bar).

 Many people booking a trip to Bansko are most likely just looking to get the most from their ski trip budget, and I think on that front that Bansko delivers.
-Food is cheaper, there is tons of apres ski, affordable luxury options such as the thermal baths and if the snow is even half decent then you’ll have a good time.
+Food is cheaper, there is plenty of apres ski, affordable luxury options such as the thermal baths and if the snow is even half decent then you’ll have a good time.

 Enjoyed this Bansko review?
 Make sure to sign up to our newsletter for more guides, news, reviews and more….